diptangsu/Data-Structures/README.md

     - Inserting the new item at the beginning of the Queue.
 - Dequeue()
     - Taking out the last item of the Queue.
+- Peek()
+    - Get the last item of the Queue without remove it.
+- IsEmpty()
+    - Verify if Queue is empty.

 ---
 # Tree :deciduous_tree: